zsparal/api-documentation/source/reference/v1/payments-api/create-payment.rst

        ``inghomepay`` ``kbc`` ``mistercash`` ``paypal`` ``paysafecard`` ``sofort``

    * - | ``metadata``

-       | object
+       .. type:: object
+          :required: false

-     - Optional – Provide any data you like in JSON notation, and we will save the data alongside the payment.
+     - Provide any data you like in JSON notation, and we will save the data alongside the payment.
 Whenever you fetch the payment with our API, we'll also include the metadata.
 You can use up to approximately 1kB.

    * - | ``recurringType``

-       | string
+       .. type:: string
+          :required: false

-     - Optional – Enables recurring payments.
+     - Enables recurring payments.
 If set to ``first``, a first payment for the customer is created, allowing the customer to agree to automatic recurring charges taking place on their account in the future.
 If set to ``recurring``, the customer's card is charged automatically.

        Possible values: ``first`` ``recurring``

    * - | ``customerId``

-       | string
+       .. type:: string
+          :required: false

-     - Optional – The ID of the :ref:`Customer <v1/customers-create>` for whom the payment is being created.
+     - The ID of the :ref:`Customer <v1/customers-create>` for whom the payment is being created.
 This is used for recurring payments and :ref:`single click payments <guides/checkout>`.

    * - | ``mandateId``

-       | string
+       .. type:: string
+          :required: false

-     - Optional – When creating recurring payments, the ID of a specific :ref:`Mandate <v1/mandates-create>` may be supplied to indicate which of the consumer's accounts should be credited.
+     - When creating recurring payments, the ID of a specific :ref:`Mandate <v1/mandates-create>` may be supplied to indicate which of the consumer's accounts should be credited.

 Payment method specific parameters